 Known as the “Gateway to Carbon County,” Lehighton first began to grow during the industrial boom of the nineteenth century.
 Businesses and factories sprang up, and the powerful current of the Lehigh River provided power for silk and lace mills.
 The railroad arrived in town in the mid-1800s; it was known as the “Route of the Black Diamond” due to its freight, Anthracite coal transported out of nearby Jim Thorpe.
 Today the town is home to quaint downtown businesses and plenty of opportunities to enjoy the great outdoors.

 The spacious outdoor amphitheater behind Lehighton Borough Hall was recently refurbished and hosts fun community events like the Annual Rocktoberfest every fall.
 Nearby in Colonel Jacob Weiss Park, the Lehighton Downtown Farmers Market hosts area growers, makers and sellers on select Saturdays.
-Take the family to Yenser's Tree Farm for seasonal festivals celebrating the bounty of the seasons, from sunflowers to pumpkins to Christmas trees!
+Head to First Street to spend the day enjoying board games and the escape room at Jokers Are Wild Game Cafe.
+Take the family to Walker's Tree Farm or Yenser's Tree Farm for seasonal festivals celebrating the bounty of the seasons, from sunflowers to pumpkins to Christmas trees!
 Nearby Archery Addictions offers a wide variety of outdoor adventure gear as well as archery lessons and classes year-round for ages six and up.

 The nearby town of Lansford also offers community happenings for all ages hosted by Lansford Alive, as well as exciting tours and an underground look at local history at the No. 9 Coal Mine & Museum.
+Be sure to check out the annual Coal Miner's Heritage Festival which brings the region's past to life with fun activities for the whole family.
 Learn more about family fun throughout the Pocono Mountains.

 Make a stop along Route 209 to stroll through Lehighton's downtown district!
 From board games to antiques, you'll find plenty to fill an afternoon of shopping.
 Browse the eclectic goods at Within Harmony, or sign up for their holistic wellness services.
 Perfect for a rainy day with the kids, Country Junction - World's Largest General Store offers goods of all sorts as well as a petting zoo and ice cream parlor.
 Don't forget to check out their year-round calendar of family-friendly events!
 Learn more about shopping in the surrounding area.